anayaHiberus/reservasitios/README.md

 For https://reservasitios.demohiberus.com/

-Will mark yourself as present everyday at 8pm.
+Will mark yourself as present everyday in the morning.
 An existing reservation needs to already exists.

 ## Automatic usage